francisrafal/exercism-haskell-solutions/README.md

-# exercism-haskell-solutions
+# Exercism Solutions
-My solutions for the Exercism Haskell Track
+My solutions for the Exercism.org exercises.
+I'm currently doing the Haskell Track.